 Not lost on the Hungarians, at least, are the parallels to the current mass illegal migration from Central America over America’s southern border, projected to exceed one million in 2019, and as President Donald Trump contemplates building barriers and closing the U.S.-Mexico border.
-But while Hungary’s fence-with-policies model may not easily transfer, the model’s very effectiveness justifies consideration in an ideas-hungry US.
+Hungary’s fence-with-policies model justifies consideration in an ideas-hungry United States.

 RÖSZKE, Hungary – In September 2015, migrants here hurled rocks, set fires, and violently stormed a new chain-link fence that had just gone up on Hungary’s southern border with Serbia, tops and bottoms lined by looping rolls of razor wire on the Serbian side.
 Prime Minister Viktor Orban had closed the border as scheduled when the fence was declared finished, damming the unending caravans that had already carried 400,000 mostly Muslim migrants through this nation of 10 million toward western Europe along the so-called “Balkan Route”.